MichaelStollBayreuth/Verification/README.md

 # Verification

-Code for verifying computational assertions in some of my papers.
+This repository contains files with (mostly Magma) code for verifying computational assertions in some of my papers.